mvadari/xrpl-docs/Permissioned DEX XLS.md

 ## n+1.
 Open Questions

 * Does a permissioned offer need to be able to be part of multiple domains?
+If so, the `DomainID` field should be replaced with a `DomainIDs` field (to accommodate a list)
-* Should there be a flag on a domain to make it immutable and/or undeleteable?
+* Should there be a flag on a domain to make it immutable?
+And/or undeleteable?
 * Does the domain owner need to have trustlines for the tokens/hold the credentials?
 * Does the domain owner need to be able to freeze/clawback tokens (from the PRD) or delete credentials?
 	* If so, how?
 There's no real "domain membership" - if you hold one of the domain credentials you're a "domain member" - so it doesn't seem fair that a domain owner can freeze/clawback your tokens.